Ferryville Ordinance Chapter 7

 (25) Suspended Solids

-water, sewage, or industrial waste and which are removable by a laboratory filtration device.
+suspension in, water, sewage, or industrial waste and which are removable by a

 (26) Toxic Amount